TamaraCucumides/ProbabilisticQueryExecutor/README.md

 # Probabilistic Query Executor

-This repository contains the source code for PQE: Probabilistic Query Executor.
+This repository contains the source code for PQE: Probabilistic Query Executor a method for Complex Query answering inspired by *probabilistic databases*.

 # Step 1: Materialize the graph completion
 In the folder data one must include one matrix per relation type, that contains the graph completion.
 Any link predictor can be used.